kyritzb/lp-template/README.md

 You should now see all the project files in the left sidebar of Cursor.

+**✅ Success Criteria - You're ready to continue when:**
+- You can see the project folder name in the top-left of Cursor
+- You can see files and folders (like `app`, `components`, `package.json`) in the left sidebar
+- You can click on files and they open in the editor

 ### Step 2: Open the Terminal in Cursor

 **What is a terminal?** The terminal is a text-based way to run commands on your computer.
 It's like having a conversation with your computer using typed commands.